Statins are the most commonly prescribed

 Check with your doctor or pharmacist before

-you take any other drugs.
-Taking certain drugs together may affect
+you take any other medications.
+Taking certain medicines together

 Do statins have side effects?